Null Value Handling

 }

-2. Use Required for Important Fields
+### 2. Use Required for Important Fields

-Always mark fields as required: true
+Always mark fields as `required: true` if they're critical:

 constraints = {